Deadline

 Candace and John Bowen Adviser First Amendment Leadership Award

-This annual award will go to a JEA member whose work has actively supported, defended and fought for student journalists and their advisers on the local, state or national level.
+This annual award will go to a JEA member whose work has actively supported, defended and fought for the First Amendment rights of student journalists and their advisers on the local, state or national level.
+The winner will receive a $1,000 prize.

 Learn More